GhostofGoes/ADLES/README.md

 * Implement a cloud platform interface, with Amazon AWS or Microsoft Azure being the easiest picks

+# Contributing
+Contributers are more than welcome!
+See the [contribution guide](CONTRIBUTING.md) to get started, and checkout the [todo list](TODO.md) for a full list of tasks and bugs.

+The [Python Discord server](https://discord.gg/python) is a good place to ask questions or discuss the project (Handle: @KnownError).

+## Contributers
+* Christopher Goes (ghostofgoes)
+* Daniel Conte de Leon (dcontedeleon)

 # License
 This project is licensed under the Apache License, Version 2.0.
 See LICENSE for the full license text, and NOTICES for attributions to